Illustration by Cat Macinnes

 In October 2014 ‘Gender and the City’ was founded as a multi-author blog that discussed a variety of subjects through the lens of gender.

-Gender + The City today is a feminist, intersectional and all-inclusive digital magazine which edits, promotes and publishes the writing of young people, students, recent graduates and beyond.
-The articles we share express the complex ways in which gender affects different areas of our daily lives, from sport and politics to reproductive rights, race relations and LGBTQ+ issues.
-We work out of Hackney, London.
+Gender + The City today is a feminist, intersectional and all-inclusive digital zine which edits, promotes and publishes content.
+The writing we share expresses the complex ways in which gender affects different areas of our daily lives, from sport and politics to reproductive rights, race relations and LGBTQ+ issues.

 Our authors are supported by a dedicated team of editors who give feedback on their writing and help them to develop their skills.
 There is so much to be said on gender inequality, and we intend for this digital safe space to give people a voice on these issues.

-We are a small, but tight knit team who bring a genuine enthusiasm to every aspect of our work, and we hope to one day join the print marketplace – first as a DIY zine, and then eventually, a quarterly print magazine.
+We are a small, but tight knit team who bring a genuine enthusiasm to every aspect of our work, and we hope to one day produce print.

-Help us grow our Gender+ community by sharing us across your socials (Katie adores reading your lovely messages), or invest in us to help us reach even more author talent, and grow as a brand in breadth and capacity.
+Help us grow our Gender+ community by following and sharing us across your socials.
+Or invest in us to help us reach even more author talent, and grow as a brand in breadth and capacity.

 Gender is one of the most loaded words in the English language.
 It is not easy to define, it is not a simple concept to understand and there is no single consensus on what it may entail.
 We intend on joining in this conversation and we hope that you are ready to engage and discuss these important issues with us too.